-Louise Campbell, Managing Director of Robert Walters, Ireland shares some insights into the process of securing a new role.
+Suzanne Feeney, Managing Director of Robert Walters, Ireland shares some insights into the process of securing a new role.

 All hiring organisations are looking to find employees who can hit the ground running and add real value to an organisation in a short space of time.

 Think of yourself as a sales person who is selling a product.
 In this instance the product is you.
 When people buy a product, they not only need to know what that product is, but more importantly, what the product can do.
 All hiring organisations are looking to find employees who can hit the ground running and add real value to an organisation in a short space of time.
 In order to differentiate yourself in this current market it is essential that you not only have the necessary qualifications but also the potential to bring greater value than anyone else.
 In order to market yourself smartly you need to be able to convey your strengths and achievements in your cover letter, CV and interview.
 The key is to ensure your skillset is 100% relevant to the position and your skills are easily transferred to this new job.
 Do not use sweeping generic generalisations – back them up with a proven track record.

 - Industry sector: Which industries are growing at present?
 Which organisations are more resilient to the current downturn than others?
 What do you know about this sector and why are you interested in it?
 What value can you add?

 - Skill base: Which industry sectors could you work in given your experience?
 What are your transferable skills?
 Which organisations in the market could you approach and what skills could you offer them to enhance their service offering?

 3. Research the organisation